 Upon entry to the CCJ Program, all students are assigned to both a CCJ faculty mentor and an academic advisor who will work with them during their pursuit of a CCJ degree at Saint Louis University.
+It is the student's responsibility to schedule meetings with these resource people as needed.
 Students are encouraged to be in regular contact with their faculty mentor and are required to meet with their academic advisor at least once a semester.
 Academic advisors are located in Tegeler Hall, 300 West.
 Students should contact their assigned academic advisor or go to Tegeler Hall, 300 West to schedule pre-registration and other academic advising meetings.